The Good Spirit Guide to Being an Empath

 How is this relevant to psychic senses and intuition?
 The above practice is a macro example of what you need to do on a micro scale to take responsibility for your energy.
 If you cannot connect with taking responsibility for your life in a way that says “yes this is me” you won’t be able to do it energetically where you can know “this is not me” - “it is other” whether audibly, emotionally, or visually.

-If you are finding a certain pathway for your intuition too difficult ask your angels and guides to redirect it.
-So for example if you are finding clairvoyance overwhelming, then ask that you only receive clairaudient messages.
+If you are finding a particular pathway for your intuition too difficult ask your angels and guides to redirect it.
+So for example, if you are finding clairvoyance overwhelming, then ask that you only receive clairaudient messages.
 Same goes for clairempathy or whatever it is.
 Swap it out.

 Another tip that has been passed down to me by several people is picking a bodyguard guide to your experience.
-If you are seeing, feeling or hearing anything dark that you do not want, you need to pick a regular, on call guide to remove it.
-Many are fond of Archangels but it could be something you have connected with through meditation, a passed family member you trusted or any being you feel would do a good job and have your best intentions.
+If you are seeing, feeling or hearing anything dark that you do not want, you need to pull a regular, on-call guide to remove it.
+Many are fond of Archangels, but it could be something you have connected with through meditation, a passed family member you trusted or any being you feel would do a good job and have your best intentions.
 I use a white tiger.
 Hire this guide in your spiritual world through prayer and call on them when you need help.

 Have a salt bath after draining or difficult interactions to help you reset.
-A favourite tip from psychic Natalie Miles.
+A favorite tip from psychic Natalie Miles.

-When you find you need to interact with someone who you don’t feel good about imagine an imaginary thick glass wall between you and the other person.
+When you find you need to interact with someone who you don’t feel right about imagining a thick glass wall between you and the other person.